 Have you thought about a Viking River Cruise?
 The Rhine Getaway, beginning in Basel and ending in Amsterdam (or vice versa) is a great way to see the Black Forest in Germany.

 Looking for a more romantic vacation?
-You might want to check out our one day in Budapest while on the Romantic Danube cruise.
+You might want to check out our Budapest Itinerary while on the Romantic Danube cruise.

 Regardless of where you're heading, you'll need these printable vacation packing lists to be sure you don't forget anything.
 There's one just for cruising!